-- Mexico City and business attractiveness;
+- Mexico City – how attractive for business and investors?

-- Mexico City’s global influence and reputation;
+- Mexico City’s global influence and reputation

-- Mexico City and sustainability.
+- Mexico City and sustainability

 Both for offering an inviting environment for business and for attracting tourism, Mexico’s performance is quite satisfying, thus reflecting, to a good extent, its capital assets.